 See this free printable of 40 conversation starters to teach your kid kindness.
 You’ll discuss different situations and let them share how they might act, while offering gentle guidance.
 You can also make up your own situations.

-Sesame Street’s Season 47 featured lessons on kindness woven throughout the episodes.
+Sesame Street features lessons on kindness woven throughout its episodes.

 At home, read books that include lessons about kindness: